abdush/EBI-EMBL-Test/README.md

  the values are concatenated together (using ' | ' symbol).
  - For latitude & longitude values: because sometimes both values are provided at once while sometimes individually in a separate line, some further action need to be taken to have a uniform representation as (lat | long).
-The attributes for latitude & longitude are matched
- into three groups and used accordingly; lat only, lon only, and both lat_lon.
+The attributes for latitude & longitude are matched into three groups and used accordingly; lat only, lon only, and both lat and lon.
  - Depth values are investigated and possible range values were assumed to have format like '0-15'.
  This is translated into depth start of 0 and depth end of 15.
 Though there is a depth_start and depth_end attributes in the mapping file, it was not found in the input file.